 - "Clinical" as a term refers to the medical care of real patients.

-- Clinical trials are a form of clinical research that follow a defined protocol that has been carefully developed to evaluate a clinical question.
+- Clinical trials are a form of medical research that follow a defined protocol that has been carefully developed to answer a specific patient care question.

 - Clinical trials are in use to test cancer therapies, treatments for cardiovascular disease, the safety and efficacy of new drugs, and a number of other conditions.